Committee

 Boris is a member of the MICRO Hall of Fame and a recipient of multiple awards for his research.
 Boris was the Program Chair for MICRO 2022 and the General Chair for HPCA 2024.

-Timothy Jones, Professor of Computer Architecture and Compilation, University of Cambridge
+Timothy Jones, Professor of Computer Architecture and Compilation, University of Cambridge, UK

 Timothy M. Jones is Professor of Computer Architecture and Compilation at the University of Cambridge Department of Computer Science and Technology and Director of the Computer Architecture Research Centre, as well as Fellow at Gonville and Caius college.